 Digital Disruption Cheat Sheet

 Download this Digital Disruption Cheat Sheet (courtesy of McKinsey) and read this Incumbent’s Guide to Digital Disruption.
 Then act.
-Because as with everything, knowing is one thing but successful executing is quite another.
-But transformation execution is another story.
+Because as with everything, knowing is one thing but successfully executing is quite another.